Thokas99/Algorithms_for_bioinformatics/README.md

 10. biopython

 ### How to use
-just run the code and various prompt to insert the paramiter and data will be asked.
+just run the code and various prompt to insert the paramiters and data will be asked.